wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-26-integrating-doctrine-2-with-codeigniter-2.md

 If you run the Doctrine console with no arguments, you will be presented with a list of the available commands.
 For now, we are only interested in the `orm:schema-tool` commands.
 If you would like to learn about the other commands you can run a command with the `--help` flag or read my quick [Doctrine console overview](https://wildlyinaccurate.com/useful-doctrine-2-console-commands).

-**orm:schema-tool:create** will create tables in your database based on your Doctrine models.
+`orm:schema-tool:create` will create tables in your database based on your Doctrine models.

-**orm:schema-tool:drop** will do the exact opposite.
+`orm:schema-tool:drop` will do the exact opposite.
 It is worth noting that this command will only drop tables which have correlating Doctrine models.
 Any tables that aren't mapped to a Doctrine model will be left alone.

-**orm:schema-tool:update** will determine if your database schema is out-of-date, and give you the option of updating it.
+`orm:schema-tool:update` will determine if your database schema is out-of-date, and give you the option of updating it.
 You can execute this command with the `--dump-sql` flag to see the changes, or the `--force` flag to execute the changes.

 ## Using Doctrine

 Once your models are set up and your database is built, you can access your models using the Doctrine EntityManager.
-I like shortcuts, so I always instantiate the EntityManager in MY_Controller:
+I like shortcuts, so I always instantiate the `EntityManager` in `MY_Controller`:

 ```php
 <?php